Technikermathe/laravel-keycloak/README.md

 - Fixes various security flaws with other OIDC and JWT implementations
 - Battle proven JWT validation based on firebase/jwt
 - Issuer* and Audience Validation
+- ACL is read from the Access Token
+- UserInfo is read from the ID Token

 ## Installation